Green Lantern: Rebirth: Plot

 It is then that the Spectre explains to Jordan the truth about Parallax, while simultaneously on the Moon, Rayner does so to Queen.
 Rayner explains that he journeyed to the edge of the universe within Sector 3599, and on the 10th planet from the star Pagallus, the inhabitants told him that Parallax was actually a yellow demonic parasitic entity that was born at the beginning of sentience, feeding on fear, creating terror in anything it came into contact with, and causing entire civilizations to destroy themselves out of paranoia.
 It was this creature that the Guardians of the Universe imprisoned within the Central Power Battery on Oa, using fear's opposite energy, willpower.
 Rayner explains that there is an emotional electromagnetic spectrum into which the collective willpower of the universe is collected by the Central Power Battery, and that green willpower is the most pure.
 Parallax had lain dormant for billions of years, his true nature covered up by the Guardians to prevent anyone from trying to free it, and thus, it had eventually come to be referred to as simply "the yellow impurity".
 This was the reason why the rings were useless against the color yellow: Parallax weakened its power over the corresponding spectrum, and hence only someone capable of overcoming great fear could master the power ring.
 The Guardians, therefore, selected only such persons to become Green Lanterns.

 At some point in recent history, Parallax was awakened, weak and hungry.
-It reached out to Jordan through his own ring when Jordan was at his weakest, spending years influencing him, causing him increasing self-doubt and fear.
+It reached out to Jordan through his own ring, spending years influencing him, causing him increasing self-doubt and fear.
 Parallax's control over Jordan exploded with his grief over the destruction of Coast City.
 It was Parallax's influence that was responsible for Jordan's subsequent murderous activity.
 When Jordan destroyed the Central Power Battery, he unknowingly freed Parallax, which grafted itself onto his soul, and suppressed Ganthet's memories of the parasite.
 It was because Parallax was now free that Kyle Rayner's own ring did not have any weakness against yellow.
 Following Jordan's sacrifice of his own life during The Final Night storyline (a momentary glimpse of his true personality showing through Parallax's influence), the Spirit of Vengeance drew in Hal's soul in order to eradicate the parasitic Parallax from it.